justchokingaround/jerry/README.md

 - [Credits](#credits)

 ## Features
-- Search for and stream anime from various providers (currently supported: 9anime, zoro and yugen) (default: 9anime) (some providers, such as zoro and have support for external subtitles which allows more freedom)
+- Search for and stream anime from various providers (currently supported: 9anime, kaido and yugen) (default: 9anime) (some providers, such as kaido and have support for external subtitles which allows more freedom)
 - Sync watch progress on Anilist on episode completion, and locally (down to the second watched, just like YouTube and Netflix does it)
 - Customize subtitle language, video quality, provider and many other things (using arguments or config file)
 - Edit the configuration file using the command line